menu

 Living in Birmingham

 Birmingham is a medium-sized city located in the state of Michigan.
-With a population of 21,715 people and seven constituent neighborhoods, Birmingham is the 63rd largest community in Michigan.
+With a population of 21,715 people and seven associated neighborhoods, Birmingham is the 63rd largest community in Michigan.

 Birmingham home prices are not only among the most expensive in Michigan, but Birmingham real estate also consistently ranks among the most expensive in America.

-A relatively large number of people in Birmingham telecommute to their jobs.
-Overall, about 19.19% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 22.79% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Birmingham is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Birmingham really has some of the features that families look for when choosing a good community to raise children.
 Is Birmingham perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 The most common language spoken in Birmingham is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Spanish.